 The second owners of the property were Warren Charles Fairbanks (1878-1938) and Helen Ethel (Cassidy) Fairbanks (1883-1944).
-Born in Indianapolis, Fairbanks was the eldest son of United States Vice President Charles Warren Fairbanks.
+Born in Indianapolis, Fairbanks was the eldest son of United State Vice President, Charles Warren Fairbanks.
 In 1898, he served as a captain in the Spanish-American war.
 Warren Fairbanks was the state director of President Herbert Hoover's unemployment relief commission in the early 1930s.
 He served on the Board of Directors of several companies and was a trustee of the McKinley National Memorial Association.
 Mr. Fairbanks was President of The Indianapolis News from 1922 until his unexpected death in 1938.
 The couple’s two daughters, Edith (Fairbanks) Modrone and Cornelia (Fairbanks) Poole, were grown and married by then, so Mrs. Fairbanks sold the property the following year.
 Mrs. Fairbanks passed away in Chicago in 1944.

 The fourth owners of the home were Clarence B. La Dine (1904-1979) and Veneta (Leonard) La Dine (1907-2002).
 Dr. La Dine was born in Prophetstown, Illinois.
 During World War II, he served as an executive officer of several Army hospitals in Iceland, England, and France.
 He was discharged after the war with the rank of colonel.
 Mrs. La Dine was from Mount Vernon, Illinois.
 "C. B." and his wife settled in Indianapolis after he completed his studies at Indiana University School of Medicine.
 Dr. La Dine was on the staff of Methodist and Community Hospitals and also had an office in the Brightwood neighborhood for many years.
 Like the Lurveys, the La Dines opened their home to many social, civic, and philanthropic events.
 The La Dines were members of North United Methodist Church and the Marion County Historical Society.
-Mrs. La Dine was president of the Indianapolis Council of Women, chari of the Indianapolis Stay-In-School Project, and on the committee responsible for the building of the Indiana Convention Center.
+Mrs. La Dine was president of the Indianapolis Council of Women, chair of the Indianapolis Stay-In-School Project, and on the committee responsible for the building of the Indiana Convention Center.
 The La Dines had no children, and following Dr. La Dine’s death in 1979, Mrs. La Dine sold the property to its fifth owners.

 Richard R. Hamilton (1941-1997) and Carolyn (Hohl) Hamilton lived nearby on Washington Boulevard when the La Dine residence became available.
 The couple had begun investing in real estate a few years earlier and were members of a local investment club.
 Richard had previously been a salesman, and Carolyn had been a public health nurse.
 The Hamiltons and their young daughters, Wendy and Jennifer, lived in the Meridian Street property for only a couple of years, 1980-1982.
 During their ownership, Richard installed an in-ground hot tub in the back yard and built a playhouse in a tree for the girls.
 Caroline, Wendy, and Jennifer now reside in Salt Lake City, Utah.

 The history of the 2021 Decorators Show House and Gardens was researched by